rluders/oc-theme-angular/README.md

 We are talking about advanced theme development.
 So, there's no easy way to do it.
 You'll keep in mind that it's necessary to learn how [angular-cli](https://cli.angular.io/) works and also, sometimes execute it's commands to build your application.

-For now, what you need to know is that yout angular application is inside the `./angular` folder, inside your theme.
+For now, what you need to know is that your angular application is inside the `./angular` folder, inside your theme folder.
 And all your `angular-cli` commands will start from there.

 An example, to build your application and keep it in the watcher: